salesforce/OmniXAI/README.md

 machine learning algorithms.
 It includes high-quality implementations of various model-agnostic and model-specific explanation methods, e.g., feature-attribution explanation, counterfactual explanation, gradient-based explanation, and supports tabular data, image data, text data and time series data.
-It also provides an easy-to-use interface that allows users to obtain explanations by writing few lines of codes, which can be applied for multiple purposes in various applications:
+It also provides an easy-to-use interface allowing users to generate explanations by writing a few lines of codes, which can be applied for multiple purposes in various applications:

 - **Data exploration**: What are highly correlated features?
 Does there exist data imbalance issues?